-John Purcell has worked at Spotlight Newspapers for more than two and a half years and covers Albany County suburbs.
+John Purcell has worked at Spotlight News for more three years and covers Albany County suburbs.

 In the New York Press Association's 2011 Better Newspaper Contest he received third place honors in Spot News Coverage for his story on the aftermath of Tropical Storm Irene.
 Also, in NYPA's 2010 contest he received honorable mention for best news story.

 Before joining Spotlight, he interned at The Legislative Gazette covering state government.
 He graduated from SUNY New Paltz with a B.A. in Journalism.
 Also, he is a Schenectady County native.

 Local events let people run, walk or dance away those Thanksgiving calories

 With Thanksgiving a few days away, some people are looking for ways to keep themselves off the couch and the calories at bay.